You are here

-All Bloomsburg University of Pennsylvania students are required to complete English 101, “Foundations of College Writing.”
-Incoming freshmen and transfer students whose SAT Critical Reading scores indicate that they may be able to earn credit for English 101 by completing a portfolio examination process prior to beginning their coursework at BUP will receive a letter from the English Department inviting them to take the Credit by Exam for English 101.
+All Bloomsburg University of Pennsylvania (BUP) students are required to complete English 101, “Foundations of College Writing.”
+Incoming freshmen and transfer students whose high school grades indicate that they may be able to earn credit for English 101 by completing a portfolio examination receive a letter from the English Department inviting them to take the Credit by Exam for English 101.

 The Portfolio Exam

-To enable us to perform a comprehensive assessment of students’ competencies as writers, our portfolio exam process requires students to submit three texts to an electronic portfolio.
-Upon registration, you will receive an email at your new BUP email address (@huskies.bloomu.edu) inviting you to our BUP Online Learning and Teaching (BOLT) account for the University Writing Center.
-You will electronically submit three texts to the dropbox in this account to compile your portfolio.
+To enable us to perform a comprehensive assessment of students’ competencies as writers, our portfolio exam process requires students to submit three texts to an assignment drop box in a BUP Online Learning and Teaching (BOLT) account.
+Upon registration, you will receive an email at your new BUP email address (@huskies.bloomu.edu) inviting you to our BUP Online Learning and Teaching (BOLT) account for the ENG 101 CBE.

 Below are the steps in completing your portfolio

-1. Students examine our student learning objectives for English 101 (see below) and then either write a text or choose a text they have already written.
-Each student will carefully annotate this text to explain to two members of the English department how specific moments in or aspects of that text demonstrate the student’s accomplishment toward a particular learning outcome for our course.
-Students will then electronically submit the annotated text to the dropbox in BOLT.
-Students who clearly understand the learning objectives for the course and then carefully annotate their texts have historically performed better on the Credit by Exam.
-It is not necessary for a single text to demonstrate accomplishment toward all of the learning objectives, but students should carefully consider which text can best demonstrate their accomplishments related to these objectives.
+Students examine our learning objectives for English 101 (see below) and then carefully annotate a text they have already written (usually something submitted for a high school assignment) to explain to two members of the English department how specific aspects of that text demonstrate the student’s accomplishment toward a particular learning outcome for our course.
+Students will then electronically submit the annotated text to the “Annotated Essay” assignment drop box in BOLT.
+Students who have demonstrated clear understanding the learning objectives for the course and have then carefully annotated their texts historically perform better on the Credit by Exam.
+It is not necessary for a single text to demonstrate accomplishment toward all four of the learning objectives, but students should carefully consider which text to annotate and choose one that can best demonstrate their accomplishments related to several learning objectives.

-2. On June 17th, a few texts and a writing prompt will be made available online through the BOLT account.
+A few texts and a writing prompt will be made available online in a BOLT account.
 Students will read and carefully consider the texts provided and then submit a thoughtful and carefully composed and edited essay responding to that material.
-Prior to coming to campus to write the final text for their portfolios, student must submit to the BOLT dropbox an essay revealing strong comprehension of and engagement with the reading material provided.
-The essay should cite significantly from several of the texts provided and respond well to the prompt.
+Prior to coming to campus to write the final text for their portfolios, student must submit to the BOLT assignment drop box an essay revealing strong comprehension of and engagement with the reading material provided.
+The essay should cite significantly from several of the texts provided and respond insightfully to the prompt.

 Learning Objectives for English 101

-The English department has established five student learning objectives for students who take our English 101 “Foundations of College Writing” course.
-Our goal is that students who complete English 101 will be able to
+The English department has established four student learning objectives for students who take our English 101 “Foundations of College Writing” course.
+Our goal is to help students think of themselves as composers and provide the foundation necessary for them to function independently.
+We strive to help students who complete English 101 to be able to

-3. read, select, and use evidence critically to formulate and support arguments;
+2. Read, interpret, select, and use evidence critically to support arguments

-5. Discuss and apply appropriate writing processes both individually and in collaborative contexts;
+3. Describe and apply appropriate writing processes, both individual and collaborative

-In compiling your portfolio, it may or may not be possible to demonstrate having met all of five of our goals.
-Our readers will evaluate your work to determine whether, based on your texts and your discussion of the student learning objectives, we feel you could write successfully in your future coursework without taking our course, or whether you might be best served by taking our course.
+In compiling your portfolio, it may or may not be possible to demonstrate having met all of our learning objectives.
+Our readers will evaluate your work to determine whether, based on your texts and your discussion of the learning objectives, we feel you could write successfully in your future coursework without taking our course, or whether you might be best served by taking our course.
 Keep in mind that English101 is not a remedial course.
-We have heard from several students who attempted and did not earn Credit by Exam for English 101 that they were glad to have taken the course because they benefitted from it as writers, and it helped to prepare them for their other coursework.
+From several students who attempted and did not earn Credit by Exam for English 101, we have heard that they were glad to have taken the course because they benefitted from it as writers, and it helped to prepare them for their other coursework.

 AP Examination credit

+Students who have scored 3 or higher on the AP Language/Composition Exam need not register for our CBE.
 Students who pass our portfolio exam are given three college credits for English 101; students who do not pass will schedule English for themselves.
-Students who have taken one of the official Advanced Placement (AP) Exams in English should still consider taking our portfolio exam: Students who pass the AP Language/Composition Exam or AP Literature/Composition Exam with a 3 or higher and then also pass our portfolio exam will earn credit for English 101 and then three additional English credits.
+Students who have taken the AP Literature/Composition Exam should still consider taking our portfolio exam: Students who pass the AP Literature/Composition Exam with a 3 or higher and then also pass our portfolio exam will earn credit for English 101 and English 151, “Introduction to Literature.”
 A maximum of six credits are possible for the AP exams and our portfolio exam.

-Questions about the exam should be directed to Dr. Ted Roggenbuck in the English Department.
-Contact info provided in the top right section of this web page.
+Questions about the exam should be directed to Dr. Ted Roggenbuck (firstname.lastname@example.org) in the English Department.
+Additional contact information is provided in the top right section of this web page.